reptilex/valetudo_ubuntu_install/flasher/Readme.md

     pip3 install python-wheel
     pip3 install python-miio
 ```
-Using mirobo was a problem at first it was not in the path, had to call it with complete path out of: /home/reptilex/.local/bin/mirobo
+Using mirobo was a problem at first it was not in the path, had to call it with complete path out of: /home/reptilex/.local/bin/mirobo worked after restart though

 If the robot goes to sleep, wifi has to be setup again